codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

     max-width="60%"
 %}

-The table below lists the functionality available for role-based access.
+The table below lists the functionality available for the `Admin` and `User` roles.

 {: .table .table-bordered .table-hover}
 | Functionality          | Available for Role               |